 - If these conventional non-surgical treatments are not working, the surgeon may advise innovative medical therapies such as ultrasound therapy.

 - If the above treatments fail to contain the inflammation, then your doctor will recommend steroid injections.

 Ankle Tendon Repair Surgery

 In most cases, Shoulder Tendonitis heals in 3-4 weeks after the initiation of conservative treatments.
-However, if non-surgical treatments fail to improve the symptoms after a reasonable time, the doctor will prescribe surgery.
+However, your specialist may recommend surgery if non-surgical treatments fail to improve the symptoms after a reasonable time.